-You and your partner must give notice of your intention to form a civil partnership at your local registration Office.
+You must give notice at your local registration office of your intention to marry.
 Devon (excluding Plymouth and Torbay) is now one Registration District which means you can make an appointment at any of the registration offices – please telephone 0345 155 1002 to book your appointment.

 Notice of your intention to form a civil partnership must be given at a register office in the district in which you lived for at least the previous 8 nights.
 You will need to make an appointment to do this.
 If you live in Devon you can go to any registration office in the county (excluding Torbay and Plymouth).

 Your notice is publicly displayed in the register office for 28 days, after which time the register office will issue a Schedule (the legal documentation) to enable the civil partnership ceremony to take place.

 Where a proposed civil partnership involves a non-EEA national who is subject to immigration control the notice period may be extended to 70 days.
 More information is available at GOV.UK.

 A notice of intention to form a civil partnership is valid for twelve months and is only valid for the venue named on the notice, you may be able to change the date but a change of location requires a new notice and the payment of new fees.

 When you attend a registration office to give notice of marriage, you will need to produce certain documents to confirm your name, age, marital status and nationality.

 Each person giving notice must bring in the following original documents (photocopies are not acceptable but original documents do include foreign language documents which have been translated into English):